pinecoders/pinecoders.github.io/techniques/dsp/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/60/Butterworth_response.svg/525px-Butterworth_response.svg.png">
 </p>

-When the filters coefficients adds up to 1, the filter is a low-pass filter.
+When the filter's coefficients adds up to 1, the filter is a low-pass filter.

 ### High-Pass Filters

-High-pass filters remove low-frequency components of a signal thus keeping higher-frequency components in the signal.
+High-pass filters remove low-frequency components of a signal, thus keeping higher-frequency components in the signal.
 They can be made by subtracting the input with the low-pass filter output: `highpass = input - lowpass(input)`.
 For example a simple moving average high-pass filter can be made in Pine as follows:

 ```
 //@version=4